What is Vertical Integration?

 Therefore, vertical integration consists of a company possessing ownership over most, if not all, stages of the production cycle, including the suppliers and distributors.

-Suppose an electronics company decided to purchase a supplier that they have worked closely alongside in the past, and those suppliers’ parts (and components) are crucial inputs to the device.
+Suppose an electronics company decided to purchase a supplier with whom they have worked closely in the past, and those suppliers’ parts (and components) are crucial inputs to the device.

-If the electronics company decides to purchase the supplier to reduce manufacturing costs and streamline its operations, the acquisition would be an example of vertical integration.
+If the electronics company decides to acquire the supplier to reduce manufacturing costs and streamline its operations, the acquisition would be an example of vertical integration.

 Additionally, another example of vertical integration includes purchasing trucks and fleets of vehicles to transport the parts, i.e. the company is now in control of the entire distribution process.